-July heating oil futures rose 1.06% from the last report.
-The active month July heating oil crack spread was 1.12% below the June 2 level.
+November heating oil futures moved 0.01% lower since the last report.
+The active month November heating oil crack spread was 1.13% above the September 15 level.
 Heating oil is a proxy for other distillates such as jet and diesel fuels.
 Economic growth and increasing air travel demand boosted distillate prices over the past months.
-The July distillate crack spread closed on Wednesday at $19.49 per barrel after reaching a high at $21.18 on May 19.
-Distillates received support from increased demand for air travel.
+The November distillate crack spread closed on Wednesday at $20.54 per barrel after the continuous contract reached a high at $21.49 on September 7.
+Distillates received support from increased demand for air travel over the past months.
 The crack spreads are a real-time indicator of demand for crude oil as well as barometers for the earnings of refining companies that process raw crude oil into oil products.

 I pointed out that:

 “The crack spreads could be a significant indicator of demand over the coming weeks and months.”

 Vaccines are bullish for energy demand the latest outbreaks were bearish.
 Meanwhile, crude oil tends to take the elevator to the downside.
 On August 23, the selling stopped dead when the crude oil futures market put in a bullish reversal.
 By the end of the week, it put in a bullish reversal on the weekly chart.

 Crude oil and product prices suffered sharp pullbacks in mid-March but bounced back to make new and higher highs.
 OPEC+ and US energy policy are not bearish for the crude oil market.
 After trading to nearly $77 per barrel, the oil market has been choppy, but it is closing in on the multi-year high.